 The dance of the DFDC is just as closely linked to classical dance as it is to other developments in contemporary dance history.
 The double bill “Byways” combines a piece by Ioannis Mandafounis, in which he delves into dance history, and a new work by Rosalind Crisp, who is internationally recognised for the way she breaks with the conventions of dance performance.

-As much as Ioannis Mandafounis is influenced by the innovations of dance improvisation in the second half of the 20th century, his artistic path is also that of a ballet dancer.
-To pay tribute to this dual heritage, he has created a trio that contrasts classical dance technique with the development of dance improvisation and his own method of live choreography.
-Two dancers from the ensemble meet dancer Jón Vallejo from the Semperoper Dresden.
-It goes deep into the history of dance and also into the life story of a dancer.
-The passion, the bite, the perseverance, the glamour, the doubts, the triumphs and the injuries - it's all fictional and it's all true.
+As much as Ioannis Mandafounis is influenced by the innovations that were made in dance improvisation in the second half of the 20th century, his artistic journey is also that of a ballet dancer.
+To pay tribute to this double heritage he creates a new piece for a small cast that contrasts classical dance technique with the development of improvisational dance and his own method of live-choreography.
+Two dancers from the ensemble will encounter Jón Vallejo from the Semperoper Dresden.
+This is a deep dive both into dance history and into the biography of a dancer.
+The passion, the grit, the endurance, glamour, doubts, triumphs and injuries – it’s all fiction and it’s all true.

 Funding